dorkerdevil/VT_MD5_scanner/README.md

 virustotal hash scanner - Public

 ## About -
-This Script is created to scan system and extracts md5 hash and match using virustotal api to identify weather the file is malicious or not.
+This Script is created to scan system and extracts md5 hash and match using virustotal api to identify whether the file is malicious or not.

 ## Requirements
 ```bash